munificent/craftinginterpreters/book/calls-and-functions.md

 </aside>

-It's useful to be able to print function objects for debugging purposes, and to represent them in a way that is meaningful to the user.
-Since we have the function's name, we may as well use it:

-^code print-function-def (0 before, 2 after)

-Over in the function to print objects, we also add a case for function objects:
+Lox let's you print any object, and functions are first-class objects, so we need to handle them too:

 ^code print-function (1 before, 1 after)

+This calls out to:

+^code print-function-helper

+Since we have the function's name, we may as well use it.

 While we're here, there's a funny little edge case to handle.
 The implicit function that the compiler creates to contain the top level code for a script